keleshev/keleshev.com/compiling-to-assembly-from-scratch-the-book.md

   pop {fp, pc}
 ```

+This code won't win any awards, and an optimizing compiler
+could do much better, but it's a start!

 Part II talks about *more advanced* topics in *less details*.
 It explores several different (often mutually exclusive)